 Labour force participation rate: the percentage of the total working age population (or the specified age group) that is economically active (i.e. employed or unemployed).
 Absorption rate: the percentage of the total working age population (or the specified age group) that is employed.
 QLFSs: Quarterly Labour Force Surveys undertaken every three months by Statistics South Africa

-Trends in unemployment, labour force participation and employment

-Between the 3rd quarter of 2012 and the 3rd quarter of 2014, the official unemployment rate in the province increased from 28.8% to 29.5%.
-In other words, unemployment increased slightly at about 2% over this short period.
-At the same time, the percentage of the province's total working age population that was employed (the absorption rate) also increased.
-Overall, however, the growth (6%) in the number and percentage of the working age population that was economically active (i.e. either working or looking for work) was even higher.
+Trends in unemployment, labour force participation and employment Between the 4th quarter of 2012 and the 4th quarter of 2014, the official unemployment rate in the province decreased (very marginally) from 29.5% to 29.1% (Figure 1).
+In other words, unemployment remained unchanged over this short period.
+At the same time, the percentage of the province's total working age population that was employed (the absorption rate) increased by about 7%.
+Overall, however, the growth (6.6%) in the percentage of the working age population that was economically active (i.e. either working or looking for work) grew at almost the same rate.

-Source: QLFS 2012(3), QLFS 2013(3), QLFS 2014(3)

-Perhaps a more appropriate way to assess the labour market is through the expanded definition of unemployment, which also includes those who wanted work but didn't necessarily look for a job.
+Source: QLFS 2012(4), QLFS 2013(4), QLFS 2014(4) Perhaps a more appropriate way to assess the labour market is through the expanded definition of unemployment, which also includes those who wanted work but didn't necessarily look for a job.
 As highlighted in past NALSU Fact Sheets there is not necessarily a clear distinction between the searching and non-searching unemployed in South Africa and the non-searching unemployed are likely to be involuntarily unemployed.
 The use of the expanded unemployment rate (Figure 2) suggests a higher level of unemployment for the province.
-Under the broader definition of the labour force, unemployment increased from 41 % to 42% between 2012 and 2014.
+Under the broader definition of the labour force, unemployment decreased from 44 % to 41% between 2012 and 2014.
+Part of the stability in the broad unemployment rate is explained by the increase in the absorption rate which occurred at the same time that the percentage of the working age population that was broadly active remained unchanged.

-Source: QLFS 2012(3), QLFS 2013(3), QLFS 2014(3)

-Unemployment among the youth (defined here as those aged 19 to 24, inclusive) is far higher than for the labour force as a whole.
-Among this group, many of whom are likely looking for employment for the first time, 70.6% are unemployed according to the expanded definition.
-Along with these very high levels of unemployment among young people in the province, the data for the most recent period show that youth unemployment increased further (by about 7% over the period).
-The labour force participation rate also increased (by 8%) while the absorption rate for this age group decreased.
-This means that the increase in the rate of labour market participation was largely associated with an increase in unemployment among 19-24 year olds.
+Source: QLFS 2012(4), QLFS 2013(4), QLFS 2014(4) Unemployment among the youth (defined here as those aged 19 to 24, inclusive) is far higher than for the labour force as a whole.
+Among this group, many of whom are likely looking for employment for the first time, 62% are unemployed according to the expanded definition (2014 - Quarter 1).
+Despite these very high levels of unemployment among young people in the province, the data for the most recent period show that youth unemployment decreased over the period (by about 11%).
+The labour force participation rate remained unchanged so the decrease in unemployment was due largely to increased employment (27 per cent) among this age group.
+While the differences look large, the confidence intervals are wide for these statistics so the first NALSU Fact Sheet published in 2015 will examine whether the apparent decrease in youth unemployment in the final quarter of 2014 is significant and part of a trend or simply a distortion arising from a single data point.

-Source: QLFS 2012(3), QLFS 2013(3), QLFS 2014(3)
+Source: QLFS 2012(4), QLFS 2013(4), QLFS 2014(4)